-I’m convinced that Matthew 7:1 has replaced John 3:16 as the most quoted Bible verse.
+I’m convinced that Matthew 7:1 as the most quoted Bible verse.
 I could have shared any number of scenarios in which this verse is given as a response to rebuke and admonishments.
 In our culture, anytime someone states that a certain behavior is wrong or sinful, it is nearly inevitable that someone will pipe in with not judging.

 But is it judging to point out the sin of another person?
 What does Jesus mean in Matthew 7:1 when he tells Christians to not judge?

 First, we should note that there is a type of judging that Jesus forbids.
 If you keep reading in Matthew 7, you’ll see what type of judging Jesus is talking about in verse 1.
 Verse 2 helps us see that whenever we judge others with a different measuring stick than what we use to judge ourselves, we are being judgmental.